 Our engines are supplied with or without the fuel system.
 We offer our own ‘in-house’ manufactured DCO3 carburettors with the correct inlet manifold for either wide angle or production cylinder heads.
 Both the Jaguar C9284 production inlet manifold and the XK1834 wide angle inlet manifold are produced by us to exacting standards and can be adapted to suit Weber DCOE carburation if preferred.

-We currently have two complete narrow angle 3.8 Litre ‘Production D-type’ engines in stock.
+We currently have one complete narrow angle 3.8 Litre ‘Production D-type’ engine in stock, along with one Wide angle engine.
 Both are fitted with triple Weber DCO3 carburettors on the correct intake manifold.
 These engines have been run on our engine test beds and are ready for this season’s racing.
-Developing in the region of 320bhp they are currently fitted with our new D-Type gearboxes (as tested) but can be supplied without the gearbox if required.
-Current price is £84,750.00 each (£70,000.00 less gearbox).
-Stage payments can be arranged.
+Developing in the region of 350bhp, the wide-angle engine will be a very competitive unit.
+Current price is £80,500.00 for the Wide-Angle engine and £73,000.00 for the Narrow-Angle production engine.
 Please contact us for further details.